The unique culinary culture of Laos - Laos food tour

 Sai Oo-ah is fried/grilled sausage like in Vietnamese cuisine.
 The dish has a salty, sweet, and greasy taste, the tough shell brings a sense of enjoyment when eating.
 This dish is best when eaten hot and enjoyed while sipping Lao beer.

 Laotians very often cook sticky rice on important religious anniversaries.
 People consume a lot of sticky rice in a year and they believe they eat more sticky rice than any other country.
 Nicknamed "luk khao niaow", "children of sticky rice", given to themselves by the Lao people, shows the importance of sticky rice in cuisine.

 Lao style dried beef is often eaten when drinking beer, is a perfect snack.
 Sien Savanh made from beef (or buffalo meat).
 Meat marinated with a mixture of fish sauce, garlic, ginger, sugar, sesame seeds, salt and pepper and then dried in the sun until dry.
 After that, the dried meat is cooked on the fire, so that the meat has a smoky flavor for more flavor.
 Braised beef served with sticky rice or dipped with jaew maak len sauce (a sauce made from tomatoes and chili peppers).

 Typical Lao cuisine always attracts all visitors who are passionate about spicy flavors.
 It will not be perfect if a trip to Laos lacks the above dishes.
-Contact Threeland Travel to explore Laos food tour!
+Check Laos tour packages and explore Laos food tour!